-The Adolescent Center provides primary care services to those 13-21 years of age.
+The Adolescent Center provides primary care services to patients ages 12-22 and specialty care up to age 26.
 Offering a “medical home,” patients can choose their own doctor or nurse practitioner who will guide them through their adolescent years, working together to ensure a patient’s good health.

 Teens and young adults often take good health for granted, but there are many health challenges during these years and adolescents need a doctor who understands their unique needs.

 The AC strives to create a place where patients can feel safe; where they feel that their questions and concerns are respected; and where their right to privacy is protected.

 Normally, it's easy to visit the doctor (for a school physical or when a patient feels sick), but at other times it can also be difficult, frightening, or embarrassing.
 Adolescent Center providers are here for patients when the questions get personal.
 Concerns like these are heard behind closed doors every day: